manuelcasanova/socialTemplate/README.md

 Disable Subscriber Feature

+CUSTOM ROLES

+Enable custom roles (Available for Super Admins only)

+Admins can create a custom role (Available for Super Admins only)

+Admins can edit a custom roles (Available for Super Admins only)

+Admins can delete a custom role (Available for Super Admins only)

+SUPER ADMIN VISIBILITY

+Show Super Admins in Users Admin Section (Available for Super Admins only)

+Show Super Admins in Social (Available for Super Admins only)

+Show Super Admins in Login History (Available for Super Admins only)

 These settings give SuperAdmins powerful tools to shape the user experience and enforce the app's policies or subscription structure as needed.